Public Holidays in Papua New Guinea 2026 – National & Cultural Observances

 Public Holidays in Papua New Guinea

-Papua New Guinea observes a series of national public holidays under the Public Holidays Act, along with religious (Christian) observances such as Easter.
-When a holiday falls on a Sunday, the next weekday is often declared a holiday.
+Papua New Guinea observes a series of national public holidays under the Public Holidays Act, alongside major Christian observances such as Easter and Christmas.
+When a public holiday falls on a Sunday, the next working day is typically declared a public holiday.

 Explore more: Public Holidays in Panama